madhuselvarajj/IoTCodeWeaknessStackExchange/README.md

 # IoTCodeWeaknessStackExchange

+The results and methods of our study can be found in this paper: IoTVulnerability.pdf

 ## Code Folder
 Contains code used in the study.
 * cppcheck-results-analysis: analyze CWE information from cppcheck results, and question view counts